-The National Hispanic/Latino Behavioral Health Association (NLBHA) has contracted BAI to serve as independent evaluator for the SAMHSA funded National Hispanic and Latino Prevention Technology Transfer Center (PTTC).
-BAI will implement both process and outcome evaluations.
-Data will be collected using the SAMHSA CSAT GRPA post event satisfaction survey for all training, technical assistance, and meeting events and will conduct 30-day follow-up as required.
-The outcome evaluation will assess the project's goals and objectives and include the following questions; 1) Was there successful adoption and implementation of culturally appropriate, evidence-based and promising prevention oriented practices and services; 2) Was there heightening the awareness, knowledge, and skills of the workforce that addresses the needs of Hispanic/Latino communities with SUD prevention; 3) Did the TTC foster regional and national alliances among culturally diverse practitioners, researchers, policy makers, funders, and the recovery community?
+The National Hispanic/Latino Behavioral Health Association (NLBHA) contracted BAI to serve as the independent evaluator for the SAMHSA funded National Hispanic and Latino Prevention Technology Transfer Center (PTTC).
+BAI implemented both processand outcome evaluations.
+Data was collected using the SAMHSA CSAT GRPA post event satisfaction survey for all training, technical assistance, and meeting events and 30-60-day follow-up as required.
 BAI developed a Needs Assessment Query to identify technical assistance and training needs, and preferred methods of training for those seeking services from the PTTC and to address the needs of special populations.
+Over 4,000 Hispanic serving workforce providers successfully participated in PTTC training and technical assistance events over the course of the project.
 2018-2023.